 Here’s everything we know so far about the new iPhones coming in 2017.

-While rumors about the iPhone 7, expected to arrive in September, indicate that it may not get a huge redesign, the Wall Street Journal said in mid-June that the 2017 iPhone will be radically different.
-New information from sources speaking to Bloomberg also reiterate the fact that the 2017 iPhone may “appear like a single sheet of glass.”
+While rumors about the iPhone 7, which arrived in September, indicate that it may not get a huge redesign, the Wall Street Journal said in mid-June that the 2017 iPhone will be radically different.
+New information from sources speaking to Bloomberg also reiterate that the 2017 iPhone may “appear like a single sheet of glass.”
 That would eliminate much of the bezel around the display as well as the home button.

-According to Apple insider John Gruber, the 2017 iPhone 7S/8 also may not have a single bezel — that plays well with the idea of a single sheet of glass.
+These reports corroborate rumors brought to light by Apple insider John Gruber, who was among the first to say that the 2017 iPhone 7S/8 also may not have a single bezel — that plays well with the idea of a single sheet of glass.
 The entire front of the device could be one giant display, and the Touch ID sensor would be embedded in the screen itself.
-This has been reiterated in the New York Times, according to anonymous sources.
+This has been reiterated in The New York Times, which quoted anonymous sources.